SMARTHON/smarthon-docs-zh_TW/docs/_build/html/_sources/smarthouse/07Program.md.txt

-# How to program Smarthon Plant Kit on micro:bit
+# How to program Smarthon Smart House Kit on micro:bit